bramtechs/lua-header-gen/README.md

 # Lua Header Generator

-Convert C++/C files to Lua header files.
+Convert C++/C header files to Lua headers.
+For supporting linting and autocompletion of custom bindings in text editors.

+> Internal tool, work in progress.

 ## Current functionality